 What is a termination clause?

-A termination clause is a passage of an employment contract that limits an employee’s rights to notice or termination pay in lieu of notice.
+A termination clause is a passage of an employment contract that limits an employee’s rights to notice, severance or termination pay in lieu of notice.
 Sometimes it is called a severance clause in an employment contract.

 Termination clauses have become increasingly common, and most employment contracts include them now.